adamjgrant/Mozart/README.md

 ## What else?

 - The above is just a tour.
-Visit the wiki for [full documentation](https://github.com/adamjgrant/Mozart/wiki)
+View the [full documentation](http://adamjgrant.github.io/Mozart/)
 - You only need **one JS file**.
 It's Just **under 3kb unminified** and **barely over 1kb minified**.
 - **Zero dependencies** but works seamlessly with jQuery.
 - ECMAScript 5, 6, and 7 compatible.